violenti/kobra/README.md

-Only need python 3 and run `pip -r requeriments.txt`
+You just Python 3 and run `pip -r requeriments.txt`

 ## USAGE